-An average-sized avocado, without the seed and skin, weighs about 136 grams (just under five ounces) and packs in 227 calories, according to the USDA.
+An average-sized avocado, without the seed and skin, weighs about 150 grams (just over five ounces) and packs in 240 calories, according to the USDA.
 Depending on the size of the fruit, the calories in one small avocado will vary but generally fall below the 227 calorie mark.
-According to the USDA, one mini avocado packs in 160 calories and 16 grams of fat.
+According to the USDA, one mini grocery store avocado packs in 160 calories and 15 grams of fat.

 The recommended serving of avocado (mini avocados included) is about 50 grams, which is about a third of an average-sized fruit and about half of a small avocado.
 That means a single serving of a mini avocado comes in at about 53 calories and 5 grams of fat.

 Small Avocado Nutrition Basics

 Avocados are best known for their high healthy fat content.
 They're packed with monounsaturated fats, which may help decrease your risk of heart disease, according to the Academy of Nutrition and Dietetics.
 Avocados also contain polyunsaturated fats, which may help lower LDL or "bad" cholesterol, according to the U.S. National Library of Medicine.